 Fusion is the process of merging two separate beings into one, combining their attributes and fighting strengths.
 There are different types of fusion in the Dragon World and each has its own special requirements.
 Fusion can be an extremely powerful combination and has the potential of creating powerful warriors of unmatched skill.
 When characters fuse, both consciousnesses are fused together, creating a new mind and character.

 Character Combination.
 When two characters fuse together, you will create a new character.
 Use the highest attributes of the two characters as the starting attributes for the new fused character.
 As an example, if one character has strength of ten and the other has a strength of fourteen the new character’s starting strength will be fourteen.
 You will then increase the new character’s starting attributes by both fusing character’s power levels added together and divided by two.
 Then you will apply racial modifiers and other bonuses to either character has to attributes.
 The new character will also gain all racial traits, skill proficiencies, talents, signature attacks, magical abilities, transformations and karma points of both fused characters.
+Ignore an double Talents or other aptitudes.
 Additionally, treat the new character’s capacity rate and ki points as if they where two (2) power levels higher than normal.
 Also, treat their tier of power bonus as if it was one higher than normal.

 When fusing two characters together that are more than five (5) power levels higher or lower than one another, the bonus they receive to attributes from their divided power levels is capped at five (5).